-He was interested in photography since his teens, trying it on the street, at the horse races, and later focusing on landscape.
+He was interested in photography since his teens, taking first steps on the street, in the subway, at horse races, and later focusing on landscapes.

-In the early nineties, he was an apprentice in two photographic laboratories, Publimod‘ and Pictorial Service (Paris), where he was teached printing black and white.
-He also spent a month at Magnum agency, discovering the contact sheets of Henri Cartier-Bresson and Josef Koudelka.
+In the early nineties, he was an apprentice in two photographic laboratories, Publimod‘ and Pictorial Sercvice (Paris), where he was taught black and white printing.
+He also spent a month at the Magnum agency, discovering the contact sheets of Henri Cartier-Bresson and Josef Koudelka.

-In 1997 he moved to Berlin and started working as an assistant cameraman for television and feature films, while pursuing his photographic work.
+Frédéric moved to Berlin in 1997 and started working as an assistant camera for television and feature films, while pursuing his photographic work.

-In 2006 he had an exhibition of landscapes at the Accademia Raffaello in Urbino, Italy.
-It was accompanied by a catalogue prefaced by Yves Bonnefoy.
+In 2006 he had an exhibition of his work at the Accademia Raffaello in Urbino, Italy.
+The show was accompanied by a catalogue prefaced by Yves Bonnefoy.

 To see Frédéric Batier’s filmography please click here.